chethannc/chethannc/README.md

 - 👋 Hi, I’m chethan kumar
-- 👀 I’m interested in learning new programing languges , exploring new technolpogies creating new projects
+- 👀 I’m interested in learning new programing languges , exploring new technologies creating new projects
 - 🌱 I’m currently learning data analytics using python
 - 💞️ I’m looking to collaborate on data  analysis